eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions: Hadron production in lepton-nucleus collisions

 \subsection{Medium-modified di-hadron fragmentation function}

-In this last subsection, we study the nuclear modification to the di-hadron fragmentation function to test the eHIJING model in describing more exclusive measurements.
+Finally, we study the nuclear modification of the di-hadron fragmentation function to test the eHIJING model in describing more complicated observables.
 The modification to the di-hadron fragmentation function is defined as the double ratio,